osantana/development-guidelines/source/code.rst

 * Configuration through environment variables: `12-factor`_ configuration.
 * Avoid different configurations for each environment.
-* Decouple configurations with libraries: prettyconf.
+* Decouple configurations with libraries like prettyconf.
 * Configurations should control only the software behaviour.
-Business-related configurations must be handled like system's data.
-This kind of configuration must be stored at database and an administrative interface must be provided to enable business staff users to manage it.
+Business logic configurations must be handled like system data; database-stored and configured through an administrative interface.
 * Configurations that frequently change are good candidates to leave configuration files.